trueos/pcbsd/src-qt5/docs/support.rst

 Interface Translation
 ---------------------

-PC-BSD® uses :wikipedia:`Pootle` for managing localization of the menu screens used by the installer and the PC-BSD® utilities.
+TrueOS® uses :wikipedia:`Pootle` for managing localization of the menu screens used by the installer and the TrueOS® utilities.
-Pootle makes it possible to find out if your native language has been fully localized for PC-BSD®.
+Pootle makes it possible to find out if your native language has been fully localized for TrueOS®.
 Pootle also makes it easy for users to check and submit translated text as it provides a web editor and commenting system.
 This means that translators can spend their time making and reviewing translations rather than learning how to use a translation tool.

 To see the status of a localization, open up the `translation website <http://translate.pcbsd.org/>`_ in a web browser, as seen in
-:numref:`Figure %s: The PC-BSD® Pootle Translation System <translate1>`.
+:numref:`Figure %s: The TrueOS® Pootle Translation System <translate1>`.

 .. _translate1:

 .. figure:: images/translate1.png

-The localizations PC-BSD® users have requested are listed alphabetically on the left.
+The localizations TrueOS® users have requested are listed alphabetically on the left.
 If your language is missing and you would like to help in its translation, send an email to the `translations mailing list <http://lists.pcbsd.org/mailman/listinfo/translations>`_ so it can be added.

-The green bar in the "Progress" column indicates the percentage of PC-BSD® menus that have been localized.
+The green bar in the "Progress" column indicates the percentage of TrueOS® menus that have been localized.
 If a language is not at 100%, it means that the menus that currently are not translated will appear in English instead of in that language.

 If you click on a language name then click on the "PC-BSD" hyperlink under the "Name" column, you will see each menu item that is available for translation.
 The example shown in